ryanbenac33/koop-provider-OpenGround/README.md

 Koop data is initialized on a CorpsNet server which means that any OpenGround data accessed using this middleware is only accessible to those on the CorpsNet.

 ### Accessing Boring Data URL
+This Koop Provider actually ships with two providers: one for boring data and one for project data.
 All data can be viewed and accessed using a web browser (Google Chrome is recommended).
 Data is requested and accessed by correctly formatting a URL link in the following format (*this link will be replaced by the production environment link*):

 `http://localhost:8080/opengroundcloud/rest/services/PROJECT_UID::DATA_TABLE/FeatureServer/0/query`